Summary

 When generating usage examples, Speakeasy defaults to using any example

-values provided for schemas within your OpenAPI document.
+values provided for schemas in your OpenAPI document.
 If no examples are present, Speakeasy will try to determine the most relevant example to generate from either the format

 or is within a property called email